-Measure Author Topic Last Amend Location Calendar Bill Summary Priority SB 667 Dodd, D Healing arts: pregnancy and childbirth.
-05/24/2023 Approved by Senate and Assembly.
-Submitted to the Governor The bill will authorize a certified nurse-midwife to provide care outside of the scope of services they are allowed to perform.
+Measure Author Topic Last Amend Location Calendar Bill Summary Priority material subject to these provisions after any investigations have been completed.
+SB 667 Dodd, D Healing arts: pregnancy and childbirth.
+05/24/2023 Assembly Floor Third Reading The bill will authorize a certified nurse-midwife to provide care outside of the scope of services they are allowed to perform.
 It will also authorize hospitals to grant special privileges to certified nurse-midwives to admit and discharge patients upon their own authority.
 The bill also covers the conditions in which a certified nurse-midwife can dispense drugs lawfully and expands their duties to include overseeing laboratory tests of low and moderate complexity.
 The term "practitioner" would include midwives, nurse-midwives, and nurse practitioners under the state's unemployment disability benefits system in regard to pregnancy, childbirth and postpartum conditions.
-Level C SB 680 Skinner, D Social Media: Addictive 07/11/2023 Assembly Appropriations Suspense File Held in Committee; Two-year bill SB 680 (formerly SB 287) prohibits a social media platform from using a design, algorithm, or feature that the platform knows, or by the exercise of reasonable care should have known, causes child users to experience addiction to the social media platform.
-A social media platform is not in violation of the bill if they have a program of at least quarterly audits of its designs, algorithms, and features that have the potential to cause violations of the provision described above, and the social media platform corrected, within 30-60 days of the completion of the audit, any design, algorithm, or feature discovered by the audit to present more than a de minimis risk of violating that provision.
-This bill would subject a social media platform that knowingly and willfully violates these provisions to a civil penalty not to exceed \$250,000 per violation, an injunction, and an Level A
+Level C SB 680 Skinner, D Social Media: Addictive 07/11/2023 Assembly Appropriation s Suspense File SB 680 (formerly SB 287) prohibits a social media platform from using a design, algorithm, or feature that the platform knows, or by the exercise of reasonable care should have known, causes child users to experience addiction to the social media platform.
+A social media platform is not in violation of the bill if they have a program of at least quarterly audits of its designs, algorithms, and features that have the potential to cause violations of the provision described above, and the social media platform corrected, within 30 60 days of the completion of the audit, any design, algorithm, or feature discovered by the audit to present more than a de minimis risk of violating that provision.
+This bill would subject a social media platform that knowingly and willfully violates these provisions to a civil penalty not to exceed \$250,000 per violation, an injunction, and an award of litigation costs and attorney's fees in an action brought only by certain public attorneys, including the Attorney General.
+Existing law imposes specified SB 857 Laird, D Advisory task force: LGBTQ+ 06/26/2023 Assembly Floor This bill would require the State Department of Education to create or update existing resources for in-service training on how schools can support LGBTQ+ pupils and improve school climate.
+These Level C